 This is a rapidly evolving situation, so information and recommendations may change.
 It is important to stay up to date with the most current information.

-- Pfizer Recipients Fact Sheet (PDF)
+- EUA Fact Sheet for Recipients - Moderna (PDF)